zerneo85/ESP-Controlled-Rocket/README.md

 ---

 ### SPIFFS Logging

 - **All critical events and telemetry** are logged to both SD card and SPIFFS (flash memory) as backup.
 - If SPIFFS free space drops below 10%, a **red/white alternating LED flash** warns the user.
 If full, **fast red flashing** and a dashboard warning are triggered; logging pauses until space is freed.
 - SPIFFS logs can be downloaded/deleted from the File Manager page in the web UI.
+- **Since v3.7.0:** The complete web dashboard and visualization interface are also stored in SPIFFS.
+This enables updates of UI components without reflashing the firmware.

 ---

 ## Rocket Performance (Simulation Results)